Accredited, High-Quality Sensory Integration Courses

 Lelanie Brewer is a paediatric Occupational Therapist and researcher.
 Previously a Senior Lecturer in OT and MSc OT programme lead at Northumbria University, she has 13 years’ experience in private and NHS clinical practice.

 Lelanie manages the planning and development of Sensory Integration Education’s postgraduate courses and is responsible for managing the team of lecturers, mentors and supervisors.
-She works closely with SIE's accreditation partner, Ulster University, on Sensory Integration Education’s unique postgraduate pathway leading to an MSc in Sensory Integration.
+She works closely with SIE's accreditation partner, Sheffield Hallam University, on Sensory Integration Education’s unique postgraduate pathway leading to an MSc in Sensory Integration.

 She is excited to work on these new educational developments in Ayres’ Sensory Integration and feels that a key priority is to ensure that the course standards continue to be outstanding and reflect the latest evidence in the fields of Neuroscience and Sensory Integration.